mycoboco/ontime/README.md

     ontime({
         cycle: [ '10', '30', '50' ]
     }, function (ot) {
-        console.log('30 secs left to ')
+        console.log('20 secs to next run')
     })

-This prints on the 10th, 30th and 50th seconds of every minute.
+This code prints on the 10th, 30th and 50th seconds of every minute.

 ##### Jobs on every second